Money as a Claim on Scarcity

 • Medium of exchange: It enables the trade of goods and services without requiring direct barter.

-• Unit of account: It makes different goods comparable.
+• Unit of account: It makes disparate goods comparable.
 Without a common unit of account, a complex economy would be impossible.

-• Temporal coordination instrument: It allows the deferral of consumption — and thus investment.
-This third layer is most frequently overlooked.
+• Instrument of temporal coordination: It allows consumption to be deferred — and therefore allows investment.
+This third layer is the one most frequently overlooked.

 Why Inflation Is a Moral Problem

-If money is a claim on scarcity, then uncontrolled money supply expansion is a dilution of that claim.
-This systematically hits hardest those who hold their wealth in nominal terms: savers, retirees, people on fixed incomes.
+If money is a claim on scarcity, then uncontrolled expansion of the money supply dilutes that claim.
+The dilution falls hardest on those who hold their wealth in nominal terms: savers, retirees, and people on fixed incomes.

-The winners of such dilution are typically those who have first access to the new money — an observation known as the Cantillon Effect.
-Richard Cantillon described as early as the 18th century that the distributional impact of new money depends on where it first enters the economy.
+The beneficiaries are typically those with first access to the new money — an observation known as the Cantillon effect.
+Richard Cantillon described in the 18th century how the distributional impact of new money depends on where it first enters the economy.

-This does not mean that every form of inflation is reprehensible.
-A moderate, predictable inflation can serve as an economic lubricant.
-But the distinction between predictable and surprising is crucial.
-Surprising inflation is a form of expropriation because it violates existing contracts and expectations.
+This does not mean every form of inflation is objectionable.
+Moderate, predictable inflation can serve as an economic lubricant.
+The crucial distinction is between predictable and unexpected.
+Unexpected inflation is a form of expropriation, because it violates existing contracts and expectations.

 Money and the Question of Justice

 The philosophy of money inevitably touches questions of justice.
-If money is a claim on scarcity, then the question of who holds how much of it is a question of distributing scarce resources.
-This explains why discussions about wealth inequality are conducted so emotionally — they concern not abstract numbers but real claims on real goods.
+If money is a claim on scarcity, then the question of who holds how much of it is a question about the distribution of scarce resources.
+This explains why debates about wealth inequality are conducted with such intensity — they concern not abstract numbers but real claims on real goods.

-My personal approach is pragmatic: I believe that wealth created through genuine value creation — through products that people voluntarily buy, through systems that democratize information — is legitimate.
-The work on Eulerpool is built on precisely this conviction: financial data should be accessible to everyone, not only to institutional investors.
+My own position is pragmatic: wealth created through genuine value creation — through products people voluntarily buy, through systems that democratize information — is legitimate.
+The work on Eulerpool rests on precisely this conviction: financial data should be accessible to everyone, not only to institutional investors.

 Money in the Digital Future

-Digitalization does not change the essence of money, but its form.
-Whether euro, dollar, or a digital central bank currency — the fundamental dynamic remains: money is a claim on scarcity whose value depends on trust and productivity.
+Digitalization changes the form of money, not its essence.
+Whether euro, dollar, or a central bank digital currency, the fundamental dynamic remains: money is a claim on scarcity whose value depends on trust and productivity.

 What changes is speed and transparency.
-Digital systems make it possible to track money flows in real time, reduce transaction costs, and expand access to financial systems.
-But they do not alter the fundamental equation: the quantity of claims must stand in a meaningful relationship to the quantity of real goods.
+Digital systems make it possible to track money flows in real time, reduce transaction costs, and broaden access to financial services.
+They do not, however, alter the fundamental equation: the quantity of claims must bear a meaningful relationship to the quantity of real goods.

-For investors, the central task remains the same: convert claims on scarcity into those assets that create real value over time — companies that manufacture products people need, systems that increase efficiency, technologies that solve real problems.
+For investors, the central task remains unchanged: convert claims on scarcity into assets that create real value over time — companies that make products people need, systems that increase efficiency, technologies that solve genuine problems.

 FAQ